 As I was resting there on a wool rug with sheep belly in my belly, I started thinking more about Abdelqader and the fact that he didn’t have anything but the clothes on his back.
 But then, when I looked around the room at this wonderful family and their close ties and love, I realized we weren’t all that different when it came to holiday traditions.
 Our reasons for celebrating and the ritual itself may be world’s apart, but like any American holiday, it all came back to family and the sacrifices family are willing to make for one another.
 My joke about taking Abdelqader with me to America might have gotten a laugh from the family, but in all honesty, he has what matters right here in Morocco, right in that little house next to fish souq, and I can say that as someone who is thankful to have experienced that kind of love as I was growing up, and as someone who would trade all my silly belongings to keep it.
 Because it’s what matters.

 As I go my way and leave Abdelqader behind with his lovely family, I do wonder what he will make of life here in this beautiful Kingdom.
 I meet so many Moroccan youth who often tell me that they long to go to another country or to America.
 I get why.
-You hear all these great stories about the “land of opportunity,” and I certainly understand the struggles of a developing country.
+You hear all these great stories about the “land of opportunity,” and I have now seen the struggles of a developing country.
 I realize I’m incredibly privileged to even have the opportunity to view both worlds and comment on them.
 But when I hear some of those cynical concerns, I always hope a little that they don’t have to traverse a whole ocean to see how beautiful Morocco can be.